work about resume contact

 More Than a Campaign.
 A Platform for Real Stories

-Rise In STEM wanted to mark Black Futures History Month with something meaningful.
-Not a generic branded moment, but a series that actually centred the people who had been directly impacted by the organization.
-Their journeys, their voices, their futures.
+Rise In STEM wanted to mark Black Futures History Month with a series that centred the people directly impacted by the organization — their journeys, voices, and futures.
+I joined a team of three to make it feel personal and real while polished enough to hold attention across every platform.

 Creative Direction

-Rise In STEM BHM Creative Direction Rise In STEM BHM Creative Direction
+Rise In STEM BHM Story Announcement Template Rise In STEM BHM Blog Banner

 The Outputs